SahanDisa/WISDM-HAR/README.md

 # WISDM-HAR

-This project includes the final project implementation of Human Activity Recognition(HAR) using Deep Learning.
-Use the follow steps to setup the codebase in a local machine
+This project includes the final project implementation of Human Activity Recognition(HAR) using Deep Learning with WISDM dataset.
+It has 18 human activities for 51 human subjects.
+More information on the dataset could find [here](https://archive.ics.uci.edu/dataset/507/wisdm+smartphone+and+smartwatch+activity+and+biometrics+dataset).
+Use the follow steps to setup the codebase in a local machine.

 ## Packages